Electrical Power System for Oscilla Power’s TRITON-C Wave Energy Converter

 AMS engineered the complete electrical power system for the TRITON-C, working within the constraints of the vessel’s physical space, the offshore environment, and the highly variable nature of wave energy generation.

 The system runs on a 720 VDC bus.
-That voltage was deliberately chosen as it provides the system with enough headroom to handle peak generator output while maintaining a stable export level to shore.
+This voltage level provides enough headroom to handle peak generator output while maintaining a stable export level to shore.
 Three independent hydraulic drivetrains feed three generators.
-AMS designed a Siemens Sinamics-based generator inverter drive system to manage all three simultaneously, using a Sinamics CU320-2 drive controller to handle inverter commutation, current and torque limits, and generator velocity, adapting in real time to whatever conditions the ocean was delivering.
+AMS designed a Siemens Sinamics-based inverter drive system to manage all three generators simultaneously.
+A Sinamics CU320-2 controller handles inverter based generator commutation, current and torque limits, and generator velocity, adapting in real time to ocean conditions.

 The energy storage architecture is layered.
-A supercapacitor bank, with 11 Farads of capacitance operating at the bus voltage, absorbs and releases energy quickly, smoothing the power spikes and gaps inherent to wave energy.
-For longer-duration storage and black-start capability, a fourth cabinet houses Lithium Iron Phosphate batteries operating at 310 VDC, connected to the system through a 30 kW DC-to-DC converter allowing bidirectional power flow between the 720VDC bus and the 310VDC bus.
-This combination means the system can ride through gaps in wave activity and restart from a de-energized state without relying on external power.
+A supercapacitor bank with 11 Farads of capacitance at bus voltage absorbs and releases energy quickly, smoothing the power spikes and gaps inherent to wave energy.
+A fourth cabinet houses Lithium Iron Phosphate batteries at 310 VDC.
+A 30 kW DC-to-DC converter links them to the system, allowing bidirectional power flow between the 720VDC and 310VDC buses.
+Together, these allow the system to ride through gaps in wave activity and restart from a de-energized state without external power.

-A system designed for where it will actually operate.
+A system designed for where it will operate.
 Marine deployments don’t allow for easy service calls.
-The Siemens-based architecture was selected in part because components are globally available and field-serviceable wherever these systems are eventually deployed.
+AMS selected the Siemens-based architecture in part because components are globally available and field-serviceable wherever these systems are eventually deployed.
 That’s a practical consideration, not a marketing point.

 A platform built for scale.
 The TRITON-C is Oscilla Power’s community-scale system.
 The larger TRITON, targeting 1 MW output in utility-scale arrays, is designed around the same architecture.
-The electrical system AMS built for the 100 kW prototype is intended to carry forward into that next phase of development.
+The electrical system AMS built for the 100 kW prototype carries forward directly into that next phase.

 AMS’s involvement continued beyond the original TRITON-C deployment.
-When Oscilla Power began development of a 1:6 scale TRITON prototype for testing off the coast of Maine, AMS was again named one of the project’s core engineering partners.
+When Oscilla Power began developing a 1:6 scale TRITON prototype for testing off the coast of Maine, they again named AMS a core engineering partner.

 About Applied Motion Systems

-We design for the environment the system will actually operate in, not the one we’d prefer it to occupy.
-And we think about what the system looks like five years after commissioning, because that’s when the value of building it right becomes obvious.
+We design for the environment the system will operate in, taking care to investigate every detail of deployment.
+And we think about what the system looks like five, ten, and twnety years after commissioning, because that’s when the value of building it right becomes obvious.

 All of our collaborations begin with an open dialogue.